 Housing six casual dining-style food stalls, the new concept is set to inject a new lease of life to Oldham’s dining scene, providing a lovely, casual and open space for people to drink, dine and catch up with friends.
 It’ll even feature a similar feel to successful food halls such as Stockport’s Produce Hall and Altrincham Market, with modern touches highlighting historical features, independent food traders and long benches for people to share.

-After plans were approved back in March 2021 work on the fit-out of the unit has now begun, and Oldham dwellers can expect a bar and a central seating area alongside the six food stalls.
+Oldham dwellers can expect a bar and a central seating area alongside the six food stalls.
 Catering for around 150 people, the Grade II-listed space will offer indoor seating as well as a new mezzanine area.
 Plus, there are plans for a lovely terraced area outside on Parliament Square – which will be perfect for the summer months.

 The fit-out will see the Egyptian Room within the Old Town Hall in Oldham converted into a bespoke contemporary food hall, all while preserving its historic character and original features.
 The Egyptian Room, which dates from 1841, is described as “a prime example of restoration of Victorian architecture with historical significance”.
 It features original decorative glazed wall and column tiling, parquet and terrazzo flooring, plastered ceilings and original arched windows and doors.